PX4/PX4-Autopilot/nuttx/graphics/README.txt

               and without NXTOOLKIT for raw access to window memory.
   NXGLIB    - Low level graphics utilities and direct framebuffer rendering logic.
               NX is built on top of NXGLIB.
+  NxConsole - NxConsole is a write-only character device that is built on top of
+              an NX window.
+This character device can be used to provide stdout and stderr and, hence, can provide the output side of NuttX console.

 Related Header Files
 ^^^^^^^^^^^^^^^^^^^^